carls0n/reveal/README.md

 ./reveal
 ```

-You can use my <a href="https://github.com/carls0n/rootkit">Hide Only LKM</a> for research.
+You can use my Advanced Ultra Stealth <a href="https://github.com/carls0n/rootkit">Hide Only LKM</a> for research.